 A: Yes.
-ACA § 14-52-201, states: "The governing body of a municipality shall, by general ordinance, direct the number of subordinate police officers to be appointed."
+A.C.A. § 14-52-201, states: "The governing body of a municipality shall, by general ordinance, direct the number of subordinate police officers to be appointed."

-Q: Is a marshal in a second class city appointed or elected?
+Q: Is a marshal in a second-class city appointed or elected?

-- A: ACA § 14-44-111 provides that city marshals in second class cities shall be elected.
+A: A.C.A. § 14-44-111 provides that city marshals in second class cities shall be elected.
 However, the city council may pass an ordinance providing that the marshal shall be appointed or removed by the mayor, subject to a two-thirds (2/3) majority override by the council.
-See also ACA § 14-42-110.
-(Note, a second class city may have either a police department or a marshal's office or a public safety department See ACA §§ 14-52-103 and 14-42-421). - Q: May a city court clerk or court administrator be a police or auxiliary police officer? - A: No. ACA § 16-10-208 provides that the "court clerk or court administrator shall not be a member of the police department, marshal's office, or sheriff's office." - Q: I want to know more about police officer training and standards.
-Where can I find this information? - A: ACA §§ 12-9-101 through 12-9-507 provide some general information.
-In addition, you will need to consult the Rules and Regulations Manual of the Arkansas Commission on Law Enforcement and Standards and Training.
+See also A.C.A. § 14-42-110.
+(Note, a second-class city may have either a police department or a marshal's office or a public safety department.
+See A.C.A. §§ 14-52-103 and 14-42-421).

+Q: May a city court clerk or court administrator be a police or auxiliary police officer?

+A: No. A.C.A. § 16-10-208 provides that the "court clerk or court administrator shall not be a member of the police department, marshal's office, or sheriff's office."

+Q: I want to know more about police officer training and standards.
+Where can I find this information?

+A: A.C.A. §§ 12-9-101 through 12-9-507 provide some general information.
+In addition, you will need to consult the CLEST Rules and Regulations Manual of the Arkansas Commission on Law Enforcement and Standards and Training.
 Your police department should have a copy.
-They are also available online at www.clest.org.
+They are also available online at www.clest.org/standards.

-Q: Are auxiliary police officers subject to the Arkansas Law Enforcement Standards and Training Requirements or are they exempt?
+Q: Are auxiliary police officers subject to the Arkansas Law Enforcement Standards and Training Requirements?

-A: Auxiliary officers are subject to training requirements as set forth in ACA § 12-9-305.
-In addition, the Rules and Regulations Manual of the Arkansas Commission on Law Enforcement and Standards and Training contains regulations governing auxiliary officer training.
+A: Yes, auxiliary officers are subject to training requirements.
+(A.C.A. § 12-9-305).
+In addition, the CLEST Rules and Regulations Manual contains regulations governing auxiliary officer training.

-Q: Are volunteer auxiliary officers exempt from number restrictions?
+Q: Are volunteer auxiliary officers subject to numerical restrictions?

-A: No. The definition of auxiliary officers includes volunteers (ACA § 12-9-301).
-The law restricts the number of auxiliary officers that a city may have.
-However, an exception can be made "due to special or unusual problems or circumstances" upon request to the Law Enforcement Standards and Training Commission (ACA § 12-9-306).
-Note that the number of allowable auxiliary officers were increased somewhat by Act 705 of 2013 (amending 12-9-306).
-In addition, the Act exempted school resource auxiliary officers and search and rescue officers from the numerical restrictions.
+A: Yes.
+The definition of auxiliary officers includes volunteers (A.C.A. § 12-9-301).
+The law restricts the number of auxiliary officers that a city may have (see the statute for details).
+However, an exception can be made "due to special or unusual problems or circumstances" upon request to the Law Enforcement Standards and Training Commission (A.C.A. § 12-9-306).
+Note that the number of allowable auxiliary officers was increased somewhat by Act 705 of 2013 (amending 12-9-306).
+In addition, the Act exempted school resource auxiliary officers, as well as search and rescue officers, from the numerical restrictions.

-Q: Another city hired one of our police officers two months after he graduated from the Academy at our expense!
+Q: Another city hired one of our police officers two months after he graduated from the Academy at our expense.
 Can we get any of our money back?

 A: Yes.
-ACA § 12-9-209 provides that any city or town paying for a police officer's training at the Arkansas Law Enforcement Training Academy (ALETA) can recoup its monetary investment for the payment of that training if another county, city, town or agency hires that same officer within 18 months of completion of his or her training at ALETA.
-An exception is if the first agency fires the individual.
-The statute 29 has a pro-rated scale for how much cost can be recouped.
+A.C.A. § 12-9-209 provides that any city or town paying for a police officer's training at the Arkansas Law Enforcement Training Academy (ALETA) can recoup its monetary investment for the payment of that training if another county, city, town or agency hires that same officer within 18 months of completion of his or her training at ALETA.
+(Effective August 1, 2017, the law's provisions will apply to any "statefunded law enforcement training academy."
+Act 183 of 2017).
+If the first agency fired the officer, it cannot recoup expenses.
+The statute has a pro-rated scale for how much cost can be reimbursed.

-Should an agency fail to reimburse the original employing municipality, then the original employing municipality shall notify the Arkansas state treasurer, who will then withhold any state monies to be appropriated to the second employing agency (Id.).
+Should an agency fail to reimburse the original employing municipality, then the original employing municipality shall notify the Arkansas state treasurer, who will then withhold any state monies to be appropriated to the second employing agency.